sethrylan/issue-digest/README.md

 [![CodeQL](https://github.com/sethrylan/issue-digest/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/sethrylan/issue-digest/actions/workflows/codeql-analysis.yml)

 A GitHub Action that comments a list of issues.
-If a discussion with a match `title` is found, that dicussion is used, or a new discussion is created.
+If a discussion with a match `title` is found, that discussion is used, or a new discussion is created.

 ## Development